impress/impress.js/DOCUMENTATION.md

 ### Step Element

 A Step Element is an element that contains metadata that defines how it is going to be presented in the screen.
-A Step Element should contain a `.step` class and a unique `id` attribute.
+A Step Element should contain a `.step` class and an optional `id` attribute.
-The content represents an html fragment that will be initially positioned at the center of the camera point of view.
+The content represents an html fragment that will be positioned at the center of the camera.
 In the Step Element, you can define a specific set of default attributes and positioning, that are documented below.

 **Example:**